PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        configuration.

     2. RS-232 is disabled, but Telnet is still available for use as a console.
+       Since RS-232 and SDIO use the same pins (one controlled by JP22), RS232 and SDIO cannot be used concurrently.

     3. This configuration requires that jumper JP22 be set to enable SDIO operation.

+    4. In order to use SDIO without overruns, DMA must be used.
+The STM32 F4 has 192Kb of SRAM in two banks:  112Kb of "system" SRAM located at 0x2000:0000 and 64Kb of "TCM" SRAM located at 0x1000:0000.
+It appears that you cannot perform DMA from TCM SRAM.
+The work around that I have now is simply to omit the 64Kb of TCM SRAM from the heap so that all memory is allocated from System SRAM.
+This is done by setting:

+       CONFIG_MM_REGIONS=1

+       Then DMA works fine.
+The downside is, of course, is that we lose 64Kb of precious SRAM.

   ostest:
   ------